bheklilr/pyarkansas-website/pinaxcon/templates/static_pages/program/call_for_proposals.md

 ## Background

-PyOhio 2018, the annual Python programming conference for Ohio and the surrounding region, will take place Saturday & Sunday July 28th-29th, 2018 at The Ohio Union in Columbus, Ohio.
+PyArkansas 2018, the annual Python programming conference for Ohio and the surrounding region, will take place Saturday & Sunday July 28th-29th, 2018 at The Ohio Union in Columbus, Ohio.

-PyOhio invites all interested people to submit proposals for scheduled talks and tutorials.
+PyArkansas invites all interested people to submit proposals for scheduled talks and tutorials.
 All topics of interest to the Python community will be considered.
 Standard presentation talk slots will be 30 minutes with select talks being given 45 minutes.
 Tutorial slots will be 120 minutes long.

 ## Who Should Submit a Proposal?